German Shepherd 101

 Size and appearance: What does a German Shepherd with Dwarfism look like?

-German Shepherds with dwarfism are small everywhere instead of having small feet, contrary to popular belief.
+Contrary to popular belief, German Shepherds with dwarfism are small everywhere instead of having small feet.
 Below is a measurements table.

 SIZE AND APPEARANCEHEIGHTWEIGHTCOATEYES, EARS, AND HEAD